Amazon AWS and Microsoft Azure are great options for deploying MS SQL Server databases.

-On the Amazon service, you can quickly scale up by adding memory, IOPS, and CPU cores to an existing server.
+In AWS, you can quickly scale up by adding RAM, IOPS, and CPU cores.

-The AWS RDS SQL Server service will scale up to the limits of what the hardware can provide.
+The AWS RDS SQL Server service will scale up to the limits of hardware.

-Amazon tries to make this process as smooth as possible, but it may require downtime of a few minutes.
+Amazon tries to make this process as smooth as possible, but it may require few minutes of downtime.

 To minimize the impact on consumers, the AWS RDS service provides specific maintenance windows during which these changes can be done.

 There are various hardware options for the AWS RDS SQL Server service.